sanithps98/Python-for-Finance/Calculating Stock Returns using Python/README.md

 Computes the percentage change from the immediately previous row by default.
 This is useful in comparing the percentage of change in a time series of elements.

 https://www.w3resource.com/pandas/series/series-pct_change.php

+Rolling means (or moving averages) are generally used to smooth out short-term fluctuations in time series data and highlight long-term trends.
+You can read more about them here.

+To use the .rolling() method, you must always use method chaining, first calling .rolling() and then chaining an aggregation method after it.
+For example, with a Series hourly_data, hourly_data.rolling(window=24).mean() would compute new values for each hourly point, based on a 24-hour window stretching out behind each point.
+The frequency of the output data is the same: it is still hourly.
+Such an operation is useful for smoothing time series data.